taustation-fan/taustation-fan.github.io/README.md

 so I'd recommend to wait until you have reached level 6, which comes with access to much better weapons and armor.

 Starting from level 5, you can also *Enter the Sewers*.
+The sewers are accessible at København and Taungoo in the Sol system, and at Moissan, Cirque Centauri and Yards of Gadani in the Alpha Centauri system.
 This gives you a list of six opponents that you can attack in order, with the second becoming available once the first has been defeated, and so on.

 In contrast to
 *Look for trouble*, the reward is shown before you attack the opponent,